elenaguilarv/election-analysis/README.md

 2. Diana DeGette
 3. Raymon Anthony Doane

-- The total votes number of votes and percentage of votes won per candidate were:
+- The total number of votes and percentage of votes won per candidate were:
 1. Charles Casper Stockham: 85,213 (23%)
 2. Diana DeGette: 272,892 (73.8%)
 3. Raymon Anthony Doane: 11,606 (3.1%)

-- The winner of the election was Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.
+- The winner of the election was Diana DeGette, who received 73.8% of the votes and a total of 272,892 votes.

 ## Challenge Overview
-Voter turnout for each county is determined including the number of votes that were cast from each county and the percentage of votes each county contributed to the election.
+The voter turnout for each county is determined and includes the number of votes that were cast from each county and the percentage of votes each county contributed to the election.

 ## Challene Summary
 The county analysis results show that: